tier4/CalibrationTools/README.md

 In the previous Section, we created a new calibrator interface and added it to the sensor calibration manager.
 However, that assumes that the user will use one of the calibrator packages offered by the sensor calibration tools.

-In the case the user wants to integrate his algorithms, he must follow the instructions, which assume the reader knows and is used to creating ROS2 packages.
+In the case the user wants to integrate his algorithms, he must follow the instructions, which assume the reader knows and is used to creating ROS2 packages. <!--cSpell:ignore ROS2 -->

 - Create a ROS2 package called `my_new_calibrator_package`.
-The node itself needs to be part of a multi-thread executor with at least two threads.
+The node itself needs to be part of a multi-thread executor with at least two threads. <!--cSpell:ignore ROS2 -->
 - Add a dependency to the `tier4_calibration_msgs` package to use the calibration services.
 - In the node's header file add a calibration service.
 - In most cases, creating a group exclusive to the services is also required.